The autonomous space mechanic.

 • 🔌

-Standardized Docking Interface Proposing an open docking standard so any satellite can become serviceable — and the whole industry benefits.
+Standardized Docking Interface Proposing an open docking standard so any satellite can become serviceable and interoperable.

 • Krypton Hall Thrusters High-efficiency electric propulsion for precise orbital maneuvering with exceptional delta-V budget.